Salman Bhojani

 Salman Bhojani (born February 18, 1980) is an American corporate lawyer and politician who is a former member of the City Council of Euless, Texas.
 He was the first Muslim American to hold elected office in Euless.
 In October 2021 Bhojani announced his candidacy for the Texas House of Representatives.
+He was elected to the Texas House in November 2022, becoming one of the first Muslims and Pakistani elected to the Texas Legislature.

 Early life and education

 Bhojani was born in Pakistan and lived there until the age of 10.
-In 1990, his family immigrated to Montreal where he completed primary and secondary school.
-In 1999 Bhojani moved with his parents to Carrollton, Texas.
+He is an Ismaili Muslim.
+In 1990, his family immigrated to Montreal, Quebec, Canada where he completed primary and secondary school.
+In 1999, Bhojani moved with his parents to Carrollton, Texas.
 In 2000, he enrolled at the University of Texas at Dallas, earning a Bachelor of Science degree in business administration in 2003.
 During and after his studies, Bhojani worked at convenience stores and gas stations.
-In 2003 he became the owner of a gas station and convenience store, acquiring more properties around the Dallas–Fort Worth metroplex in the following years.
+In 2003, he became the owner of a gas station and convenience store, acquiring more properties around the Dallas–Fort Worth metroplex in the following years.
 He moved to Bedford, Texas, in 2007 and then to neighboring Euless in 2010.

 In 2009, Bhojani enrolled in the evening program at the Dedman School of Law at Southern Methodist University in Dallas.
 He received his Juris Doctor in 2013 and was admitted to the State Bar of Texas.